 A Chartered Electrical Engineer by profession, David is a fellow of the Royal Society of Arts, and an Honorary Professor at the University of Dundee.
 David was presented with the degree of Doctor of Laws, honaris causa, from the University of Dundee in June 2014.

-David was appointed Chairman, Scottish Fuel Poverty Forum in September 2011, is a member of the Scottish Government’s Scottish Energy Advisory Board, and the Joint Housing Policy and Delivery Group.
+David was appointed Chairman, Scottish Fuel Poverty Forum in September 2011 to advise Scottish Government on the effectiveness of its policies to eradicate fuel poverty.
+In September 2015 he stepped down from this role to assume the Chair of a new Fuel Poverty Strategic Working Group which will work closely with the existing Forum.
+He is also a member of the Scottish Government’s Scottish Energy Advisory Board, and the Joint Housing Policy and Delivery Group.
 He became Chairman of the Scottish Energy Technology Partnership Industry Advisory Group in September 2013, served on the Scottish Government’s Expert Commission on Energy Regulation from July 2013 – July 2014, and became a member of the 2020 Climate Group in July 2014.